FDC3/appd-launcher-poc/README.md

 ##### Other manifest types

-The Toolbar can easily be extended to support more manifest types, by extendinf the code in ```app/apps/app.ts```.
+The Toolbar can easily be extended to support more manifest types, by extending the code in ```app/apps/app.ts```.